baryluk/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

     echo 'export PATH=$PATH:/opt/rocm/bin:/opt/rocm/rocprofiler/bin:/opt/rocm/opencl/bin' | sudo tee -a /etc/profile.d/rocm.sh

+**Note**: If you installed versioned packages (see below), change `/opt/rocm` to a relevant path with version, like `/opt/rocm-3.9.0`

-Uninstalling ROCm Packages from Ubuntu
+Uninstalling ROCm Packages
-''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''

-To uninstall the ROCm packages from Ubuntu 20.04 or Ubuntu 18.04.5, run the following command:
+To uninstall the ROCm packages from Ubuntu, run the following command:

 ::

-  sudo apt autoremove rocm-opencl rocm-dkms rocm-dev rocm-utils && sudo reboot
+  sudo apt autoremove --purge -V rocm-opencl* rocm-dkms* rocm-dev* rocm-utils* && sudo reboot

+**Note**: Before confirming removal, verify manually the list of removed packages is sensible, and doesn't remove other important applications.
+The `autoremove` might remove some non-ROCm libraries, as long as they are not used by other installed packages.
+If you want to preserved them, use `apt remove` instead, or use package pinning, or force them to be manually installed and preserved using `apt install`.

+Updating ROCm Packages
+''''''''''''''''''''''''

+Due to technical issues, currently updating ROCm packages using `apt` (i.e. `apt upgrade` when new stable ROCm is relased) is not supported.
+Doing so will most likely result in a non-functional installation.

+Instead, perform Uninstall step above first (including a reboot), and then follow by installing new packages from the start.

+In the future versions of ROCm this limitation might be fixed.

 Installing Development Packages for Cross Compilation